google/skia/site/user/api/usingBookmaker.md

 </table>

 Editing comments in includes or editing private interfaces will not break the bots.
-<a href='#Bookmaker'>Bookmaker</a> detects that comments edited in includes do not match comments in docs; it will generate an updated include in the
+Bookmaker detects that comments edited in includes do not match comments in docs; it will generate an updated include in the directory where it is run.

-directory where it is run.
+If

-If <a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-PerCommit-Bookmaker'>Housekeeper-PerCommit-Bookmaker</a></a> bot is red, the error is usually related to an edit to an include which has not been reflected in docs.
+<a href='https://status.skia.org/repo/skia?filter=search&search_value=Housekeeper-PerCommit-Bookmaker'>Housekeeper-PerCommit-Bookmaker</a></a> bot is red, the error is usually related to an edit to an include which has not been reflected in docs.

 To fix this, edit the docs file corresponding to the changed include file.

-For instance, if the change was made to <a href='SkIRect_Reference#SkIRect'>SkIRect</a>, edit docs/SkIRect_Reference.bmh.
+For instance, if the change was made to SkIRect, edit docs/SkIRect_Reference.bmh.
 Checking in the edited docs/SkIRect_Reference.bmh will fix the bot.

 If the interface is deprecated, but still present in the interface, mark-up the